 Skip advert

 Or are you looking to sell your car?

-The electric range of the GWM Ora 03 Pure+ with the 48kWh battery pack is officially 193 miles, which is somewhat shy of the 218 miles the cheaper Standard Range MG4 can manage.
+The electric range of the GWM Ora 03 Pure with the 48kWh battery pack is officially 193 miles, which is somewhat shy of the 218 miles the cheaper Standard Range MG4 can manage.
 That rival does have a larger battery pack than the 03, so it’s a given that the MG4 should go farther.
-The larger capacity 63kWh 03 Pro+ manages a more respectable 261 miles, but even this comes up short against the 64kWh Long Range MG4, or even the marginally more expensive 77kWh Extended Range MG4 with 323 miles of range.
+The larger capacity 63kWh 03 Pro manages a more respectable 260 miles, but even this comes up short against the 64kWh Long Range MG4, or even the marginally more expensive 77kWh Extended Range MG4 with 323 miles of range.

 Advertisement - Article continues below

-We tested the 48kWh Funky Cat (which uses the same battery as the 48kWh 03 Pure+) in winter, and during our week of testing, temperatures frequently dipped below zero – the worst conditions for an EV, and especially one like the 03 that doesn’t have the option of a heat pump, which is a more energy efficient way of heating the interior of a car in cold weather.
-This resulted in a highly unflattering efficiency rate of 2.8mi/kWh.
+We tested the 48kWh Funky Cat (which uses the same battery as the 48kWh 03 Pure) in winter, and during our week of testing, temperatures frequently dipped below zero – the worst conditions for an EV, and especially one like the 03 where a heat pump, which provides a more energy efficient way of heating the interior of a car in cold weather, is only available on the most expensive GT trim.
+Without such a device, this resulted in a highly unflattering efficiency rate of 2.8mi/kWh.
 We calculated that the real-world range in cold weather would be 134 miles.

+Skip advert